 The education sector in South Africa remains one of the major challenges for our country, with many public schools struggling to yield positive results and private schools being too costly for many South African households to afford.
 This challenge, however, signals a gap in the market and provides an opportunity for small and medium enterprises (SMEs) in the private education sector to flourish while contributing to improvements in the education sector.

-Private school education has grown from 2% to 6% of the total number of enrolled pupils (about 13 million) in SA over the last four years and is set to increase over the next couple of years, predominantly in townships
+Private school education has grown from 2% to 6% of the total number of enrolled pupils (about 13 million) in SA over the last four years and is set to increase over the next couple of years, predominantly in townships.

 The education sector’s overall economic impact cannot be overstated.
 The education industry is vital in terms of driving growth and development in the country as it increases individuals’ employability, the level of earned income they can expect and employment opportunities available to them.
-Therefore, we can say that it is the backbone in creating a productive and sustainable economy and economic climate in South Africa.
+Therefore, we can say that it is the backbone of creating a productive and sustainable economy and economic climate in South Africa.

 On the other hand, private school education has grown from 2% to 6% of the total number of enrolled pupils (about 13 million) in SA over the last four years and is set to increase over the next couple of years, predominantly in townships, which presents an opportunity for SMEs in the sector.
 Tertiary education presents further opportunities for SMEs particularly to address the dire shortage of student accommodation currently only catering for 100 000 out of a student population of more than 500 000.

-It is important for entrepreneurs wishing to enter the private education industry to have a holistic understanding of the industry in which they intend to operate
+It is important for entrepreneurs wishing to enter the private education industry to have a holistic understanding of the industry in which they intend to operate.

-Existing competitors
+Existing Competitors

-Competition in the education sector is too wide to mention as it effectively encompasses any private business whose core activity entails the promotion of learning and/or other related educational related services including, but not limited to preschools, private schools, special needs schools and TVET colleges,.
+Competition in the education sector is too wide to mention as it effectively encompasses any private business whose core activity entails the promotion of learning and/or other related educational services including, but not limited to preschools, private schools, special needs schools and TVET colleges,.

 Some of the dominant players are:

-• Curro; ADvTECH, Kumon and Spark Schools (a few private school examples)
+- Curro; ADvTECH, Kumon and Spark Schools (a few private school examples)

-• Innovation College, Damelin, Boston City Campus, MSC Business College, Richfield Graduate Institute of Technology, AAA School of Advertising, IMM Graduate School of Marketing, International Hotel School, (a few TVET college examples)
+- Innovation College, Damelin, Boston City Campus, MSC Business College, Richfield Graduate Institute of Technology, AAA School of Advertising, IMM Graduate School of Marketing, International Hotel School, (a few TVET college examples)

-• Milpark University, Henley Business School, MANCOSA (Management College of Southern Africa), MONASH South Africa, Regenesys Management
+- Milpark University, Henley Business School, MANCOSA (Management College of Southern Africa), MONASH South Africa, Regenesys Management

-Business ideas to explore
+Business Ideas to Explore

 SMEs in the sector can explore the following options: